lwerdna/workbench/detect-architecture-with-goodness-of-fit/README.md

 ![](./assets/distributions.png)

-This is after discarding the high occurrence of null bytes, for which I don't have a quick explanation why they're so prevalent.
+This is after discarding the high occurrence of null bytes, whose prevalence I can't explain.

 The goodness of fit test I use is [Pearson's chi squared test](https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test) because it's simple to understand.
 Between all corresponding values in the two distributions, you calculate the ratio of the squared error to the reference value.
 Then add that all up.
 The result is called a **test statistic** among mathematicians.